yitzyire/cyclops/vpn/README.md

-# Archive Media Stack 🗂️
+# VPN Media Stack 🗂️

 A privacy-conscious, containerized stack for managing media archives with enhanced security.
 This setup isolates download-capable containers through a VPN layer (Gluetun) while maintaining full access to Jellyfin and Jellyseerr through the local network.